-The Waismann Method® treatment for hydrocodone addiction, assists patient in a humane and private way to get through the period of painful withdrawal.
-We offer a number of medical protocol for detoxification based on each patient specific needs.
+The Waismann Method® treatment for hydrocodone addiction assists patient humanely and privately to get through the period of painful withdrawal.
+We offer a number of medical protocols for detoxification based on each patient-specific needs.

 The opiate treatment we are mostly known for is our Rapid Detox or Anesthesia Assisted Opiate Detoxification.
-With this type of process patients are placed under light sedation, in a ICU private room.
+With this type of process, patients are placed under sedation, in an ICU private room.
 The hydrocodone withdrawal syndrome is induced and speed while the patient sleeps.
-Our multi board certified medical director administers intravenous medications to cleanse the opioid receptors sites.
-The process takes less than two hours and “does not” use of opiate replacement drugs such as Suboxone ( Buprenorphine) or methadone.
+Our multi board-certified medical director administers intravenous medications to cleanse the receptors sites.
+This detoxification technique takes less than two hours and “does not” use of opiate replacement drugs such as Suboxone ( Buprenorphine) or methadone.

-The required length of hospital stay is a few days, getting patients back to their lives, families and careers much quicker than most traditional detox and rehabilitation programs.
-Our opiate detoxification programs are safe, humane and confidential.
-Patients also are provided with a private recovery retreat facility for a few days, where they continue to recover while receiving professional services such as biofeedback, massage, counseling and relaxation.
+The required length of hospital stay is just a few days.
+More importantly, getting patients back to their lives, families, and careers is much quicker than most traditional detox and rehabilitation programs.
+Our opiate detoxification is safe, humane and confidential.
+Patients are also provided with recovery care at our private retreat for a few additional days.
+At the retreat, individuals continue to recover, while receiving professional services such as biofeedback, massage, counseling, and relaxation.